 Whatever you can afford to donate to the CLP goes into local campaigning.
 Please support us if you can.
 Can you make a regular or occasional donation?

 Always vote.
-Encourage the people you know to vote too.
+Encourage family, friends and neighbours to vote too.
 Vote in local elections and in national ones.
 In particular, we are keen to encourage young people to register to vote.
 For anyone, even those who feel politics is not for them, or despair of getting justice and fairness .. now is the time, this is the movement that can and will change Britain for the better.
-It’s us.
-It’s you.
-Let’s do this.
+It’s up to all of us.